ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 {{% fig "long-island/1900-us-census-huntington-mills" "800" /%}}

-The last name referenced in the list of possible heirs in the Mills' home deeds, Mary Huntting Smith, is likely a reference to another of Emily's cousin, or perhaps a descendent of Emily's cousin:
+The last name listed as a possible heir in the Mills' home deeds, Mary Huntting Smith, is likely a reference to Emily's cousin, or perhaps a descendent of Emily's cousin:
   - Edwards's sister [Emily Tabitha (Mills) Huntting (1821–1849)](https://www.findagrave.com/memorial/23991494/emily-tabitha-huntting) married [John Smith Huntting (1817–1893)](https://www.findagrave.com/memorial/23991462/john-smith-huntting),
   - their child [Mary Halliock (Huntting) Smith (1845–1938)](https://www.findagrave.com/memorial/24792330/mary-halliock-smith), named after their Grandmother, married [Henry Chatfield Smith (1843–1896)](https://www.findagrave.com/memorial/24792299/henry-chatfield-smith),
   - their child [Mary Emily Huntting (Smith) Cross (1875-1924)](https://www.findagrave.com/memorial/24392636/mary-emily_huntting-cross), married: James M. Cross.

-Several documents pertaining to Emily Tabitha Mills' marriage were referenced above.
+Several documents pertaining to Emily Tabitha Mills' marriage were included above.

 I believe that it is Mary Emily Huntting (Smith) Cross (1875-1924) who appears to be referenced in the sales records of the [Mills' store]({{% ref "me-mills" %}}) by her full middle name "Emily Huntting".
 Emily Huntting predeceased Emily Mills as the result of a strange accident with a bus in front of her home: